 The end of fall sports seasons is near.
-Many athletes have completed their games while others are now entering playoff competition.
+Many athletes have completed their games while others are now entering playoff competitions.
 Even though my children are now all gone, I still enjoy attending events to watch other kids compete.
 Besides, it’s the best way that I know to see my husband more.

 We attended a regional cross country meet today.
 I willingly tagged along knowing that these meets are generally not long, and the sunshine and cold air were beckoning me outside.
 Of course, we had been outside late last night at a football game as well as attended many playoff games for field hockey all week.
 I had a pile of work back home to complete, but the drive into the country was beautiful and well worth the time away once more.